 In response to strong demand from developers, Societe Generale has put in place an Open Source first strategy based on three key areas: making use of Open-Source technologies (USE), contributing to communities (CONTRIBUTE) and attracting IT talent (ATTRACT).

 Open Source is inseparable from Open Banking and accelerates the Group's digital transformation while ensuring the same level of security as ‘proprietary’ technologies.

 Agile@Scale: a shared and agile method

-For its technology projects, the Group has applied the agile method in continuous delivery mode.
+For its technology projects, the Group has applied the Agile method in continuous delivery mode.
 The aim is to minimise the time between the initial stage of an idea and its conception, implementation and delivery in usable form.
 This approach is characterised by its consideration of the needs of the end user from the outset, whether that user is a client, a member of staff or any other stakeholder.
-With the agile method, Societe Generale is able to regularly deliver new digital services without compromising security or our full compliance with regulations.
+With the Agile method, Societe Generale is able to regularly deliver new digital services without compromising security or full compliance with regulations.